AlexandreDejour/DofusGroup/README.md

     - Loosing time checking other player caracteristic (level, stuff, knowledge, ...)
     - No preparation
     - Low interest for some of them

 All of these, slows down players's progression and deteriorate their experience if they don't find any mate.
 This situation is accentuated if players don't have many playing time.
 But now DofusGroup is now here to change the game!

 ### Goal

 DofusGroup is here to maximise players's time playing.
 How it does ?
 You can early create public event in application with date, hour, tag and other informations.
-You can invite your friend to the event and DofusGroup's users can join the team if event's author accept them.
-This feature increase numbers of possible team player dans permit them to win time play.
+You can invite your friend to the event and DofusGroup's users can join the team.
+This feature increase numbers of possible team player and permit them to win time play.
 In fact all players know when activity is plan and with who.

 ## Functionnalities